 Fig. 4 Heatmap of the relative abundance of target genes,

-(a) relative abundance of all target genes; (b) seasonal variation of ARGs in the samples.; (c) distribution of target genes in the 8 sampling sites.
+(a) relative abundance of all target genes; (b) variation of summing total target genes in the 8 sampling sites over three sampling campaigns; (c) distribution of summing total 12 ARGs in the 8 sampling sites.
+The grey area represented the gene was not detected.

 To eliminate the influence of the efficiency of DNA extraction and background interference caused by the microorganisms in aquatic environment, the relative abundance (defined as the absolute number of genes normalized to the absolute number of 16S rRNA) was applied to performed to analyze the distribution characteristics of various ARGs among the sampling sites at different time (Fig. 4).
-Seasonal (Fig. 4b) and spatial (Fig. 4c) differences in water samples from the Qingcaosha Reservoir.
+Sampling temporal (Fig. 4b) and spatial (Fig. 4c) differences in water samples from the Qingcaosha Reservoir.

-Figure 4b summarizes the total relative abundance of the 12 ARGs and intⅠ1 in November, February and May from 8 sampling sites in Qingcaosha Reservoir.
-In this study, most of the target genes were detected in this reservoir, from 3.97×10-8 to 3.05×10-1, expected aacC4 not detected in any of samples of February.
+Fig. 4b summarizes the total relative abundance of the 12 ARGs and intⅠ1 in November, February, and May from 8 sampling sites in Qingcaosha Reservoir.
 For ARGs and intⅠ1, the total relative abundance of intⅠ1 was the highest of 4.21×10-1, and the sulfonamide resistance genes sul1 and sul2 were predominant among 12 ARGs range from 3.08×10-2 to 1.12×10-1 and 4.12×10-3 to 2.99×10-2.
 Two of the differently encoded genes tetC and tetW, the concentration of tetC was much higher than tetW.
 And the same for the aminoglycoside resistance genes, the detection of strA was 5 orders of magnitude higher than the aacC4.
 Among the TEM-1, ampC and OXA-1, the total concentration was usually between 10-3 to 10-2.
-Obviously, the overall tendency of abundance of mphA and ermB was consistent, which was May> February> November.The mphA and ermB were both highest in May, followed by February and November.
-The qnrS was special caused by the great gaps in February and others.
+Obviously, the overall tendency of abundance of mphA and ermB was consistent, which was May> February> November.
+The qnrS was specially caused by the great gaps in February and others.

 Obviously, Fig. 4c showed that the total relative abundance of 12 ARGs with site S8 was the relatively high detected (1.88×10-2, 9.63×10-3 and 8.70×10-2) among the 8 sample locations.
-In particular, there were some high values in the S2 of February (6.6×10-2) and S7 of November (2.84×10-2) that were ten times as much as in other water seasons.
-For ARGs in May, it was apparently that the highest relative abundance of all genes in site S8 and even the sul1, OXA-1 and mphA in S8 were higher 2-3 magnitude orders than other sites.
+In particular, there were some high values in the S2 of February (6.6×10-2) and S7 of November (2.84×10-2) that were ten times as much as in other sampling campaigns.
+For ARGs in May, it was apparent that the highest relative abundance of all genes in site S8 and even the sul1, OXA-1 and mphA in S8 were higher 2-3 magnitude orders than other sites.

 Correlation analysis between abundance of ARGs

 We carried out a correlation analysis among the absolute concentrations of ARGs, gene intⅠ1 and the antibiotics to which they confer resistance to identify potential links between all variables.
-Significant positive correlation between the intⅠ1 and ARGs, or several antibiotics and their corresponding ARGs in February were observed (Fig. 5 and Fig. S1).
-For instance, there were correlations between the SMX and the sul1 (r=0.59, p<0.001), SMM and the sul1 (r=0.56, p<0.001), AZM and the mphA (r=0.58, p<0.005), AZM and the ermB (r=0.85, p<0.05).
-However, the correlations between antibiotic and ARGs in the other two seasons or for all seasons together were not observed.
+A significant positive correlation between the intⅠ1 and ARGs, or several antibiotics and their corresponding ARGs in February were observed (Fig. 5 and Fig. S1).
+For instance, there were correlations between the SMX and the sul1 (r=0.59, p<0.001), SMM and the sul1 (r=0.56, p<0.001), AZM and the mphA (r=0.58, p<0.005), AZM and the ermB (r=0.85, p<0.05) in February.
+However, the correlations between antibiotics and ARGs in the other two sampling time or for all sampling activities together were not observed.